Aftab1995/DA1/Term_1/Project_Documentation.md

 1-	1:n between Geolocation and Customers table.
 Since there could be multiple customers ordering from the same zip code.
 The tables will be joined using zipcodes.

-2-	1:n between the Customers and Orders_Main table.
-Since there could be multiple orders placed by the 1 customer.
+2-	1:1 between the Customers and Orders_Main table.
+Since each individual order_id has a unique customer_id in the customers table.
+This customer_id is different from the customer_unique_id in the sense that the latter is to define a unique customer whereas the prior is created for a unique order_id.
 The tables will be joined using customer_id.

 3-	1:n between Orders_Main and Order_Reviews table.
 As a customer could order multiple items in a single order and get multiple review forms for each product.
 The tables will be joined using order_id.